Sales Pipeline Management (Increase Efficiency for B2B & B2C)

 Use the information from the previous stage to determine how to convince your lead to move forward.
 This is the lead qualification phase.

+You are preparing the customer to make some kind of commitment to the company.
 The customer intent and user persona will allow you to suggest the right product or service to the consumer.

 For instance, if your customer suffers from hair loss, your anti-hair fall shampoo would be a better product for them instead of a shampoo that fights frizz.